 Writing and reading wherever I go.
 I’m not the girl I used to be.
 I’ve become an adult without realizing it.
 I still have my youthful fancy, but I’m much more responsible.
 It’s scary.
 I’m a wife and mother.
 I am still a writer and reader.
 So many books to read, so many stories to tell.
 Twitter: @LoniStorm Instagram: loni_storm Facebook: @LoniCameronWriter LinkedIn: Loni Cameron Writing Focus or Interests: Fiction – Multiple Genres, Novels, Short Stories

 My name is Allison and I have been a WCYR member for three years.
 I love to write alone and with others.
-I am one of the incoming program coordinators for WCYR this fall.
+I am the incoming program coordinator for WCYR.
 I attend any and all workshops and events WCYR offers and enjoy spending time with my writerly friends on zoom or in person when possible.

 Writing Focus or Interests: memoir, short stories (fiction)

 I started writing at fourteen years old while living in a small town in Texas.
 I filled notebooks with short stories inspired by beach movies, cheerleaders and football players.
 In my sixteenth year, we moved to Toronto.
 I switched from stories to protest poems fuelled by the lyrics of Bob Dylan.
 Then came my thirties.
 I put writing aside for diapers, Dr. Seuss and tying shoelaces, returning to it in my forties when I enrolled in the George Brown Creative Writing Program.